mrorigo/a2a-acp/user-docs/tool-execution.md

 # Tool Execution System

 A2A-ACP includes a powerful **bash-based tool execution system** that enables Zed ACP agents to execute bash scripts with unlimited flexibility while maintaining enterprise-grade security.
+The same framework now powers **Codex tool calls** for `fs/read_text_file`, `fs/write_text_file`, and `shell`, so Codex CLI sessions can interact with the workspace through A2A-ACP without extra adapters.
+Additional Codex tools (such as `apply_patch` or multi-edit helpers) will be wired up in future iterations.

 ## Overview